Spelling

 The spelling curriculum at Sleights will be implemented across:

-• In Key Stage Two, well planned and highly focused spelling sessions, focused on a unit of spelling strategies across a fortnight (see planning document)
+• In Key Stage Two, well planned and highly focused spelling sessions, focused on a unit of spelling strategies across a week.
+This work is delivered through the Spelling Shed.
+Children complete weekly lessons, focused on different spelling patterns and rules.

 Statement of Spelling Impact